+Findings, Lawsuits,

+Enforcement Actions,

+Settlements or

+Judgments Related to

+Fair Housing and Civil

+Rights

-Findings, Lawsuits, Enforcement Actions, Settlements or Judgments Related to Fair Housing and Civil Rights guidance, and provided an assessment of fair housing infrastructure in Santa Barbara County.
-The AI analysis examined fair housing complaints, data on mortgage lending practices, and a review of relevant public policies.
+The County Al conducted an analysis of fair housing enforcement that evaluated private and public compliance with existing fair housing laws, regulations, and guidance, and provided an assessment of fair housing infrastructure in Santa Barbara County.
+The Al analysis examined fair housing complaints, data on mortgage lending practices, and a review of relevant public policies.